Ines023/top-profe/README.md

         "usingProxy": false,
         "sessionSecret": "<some secure random secret>",
-        "schoolCode": "<id of the school in XX format>", "academicYear": "<the current academic year in 20XX-YY format>", "disableVotes": "<boolean flag to disable voting capabilities>" },
+        "schoolCode": "<id of the school in XX format>", "currentAcademicYear": "<the current academic year in 20XX-YY format>", "disableVotes": "<boolean flag to disable voting capabilities>" },
     "email": {